 The College of General Studies has four divisions that represent the academic disciplines essential to a well-rounded general education: Humanities, Natural Sciences & Mathematics, Rhetoric, and Social Sciences.

 The Humanities division is comprised of faculty with Ph.D.s in English and American Literature, Comparative Literature, Philosophy, and American Studies, and the division offers courses that explore literature, arts, and philosophy from Ancient Greece to the present day.

-The faculty of the Natural Sciences and Mathematics division have Ph.D.s in Physics, Biology, Anatomy and Cellular Biology, Nutritional Biochemistry and Physiology, and Geology and Geophysics.
+The faculty of the Natural Sciences & Mathematics division have Ph.D.s in Physics, Biology, Anatomy and Cellular Biology, Nutritional Biochemistry and Physiology, and Geology and Geophysics.
 Their courses focus on biology, human and global ecology, and mathematics.

-In the Rhetoric division, the faculty hold Ph.D.s in English and American Literature, Communications, Classics, and Rhetoric and Composition, and they offer courses in composition, argumentation skills, and research writing.
+In the Rhetoric division, faculty hold Ph.D.s in English and American Literature, Communications, Classics, and Rhetoric and Composition, and they offer courses in composition, argumentation skills, and research writing.

 The faculty of the Social Sciences division have Ph.D.s in History, Sociology, and International Relations, and they offer courses in historical sociology, the modernization of the west, 20th century revolutions in Russia and China, and American Foreign Policy 1930 to the present.